 Robo-signing is a criminal process whereby banks hire employees to robotically sign documents including sworn affidavits without reviewing them.
 Banks use this process to speed up the foreclosure process by having bank employees in an assembly-line fashion sign documents including affidavits testifying that they have reviewed loan documents and have personal knowledge of the facts included in the affidavit.
 In fact, they have not reviewed the documents and have no knowledge even of whether the bank owned the mortgage or the borrower was in default.
 Robo-signing has led to many mistaken, wrongful and fraudulent foreclosures.

 Under the Equal Credit Opportunity Act, lenders cannot make any credit decisions based on race, color, age, gender, national origin, religion, marital status, receipt of public assistance or reporting of discrimination.
 Race- and age-based discrimination in lending are two of the most common types of lender violations.
 Racial discrimination may be evidenced by many actions:

 Penalties for discriminatory lending may include money damages for any harm caused and injunctive relief to stop continuing discrimination.

 Contact Lawyers with the Knowledge and Skills to Get Results

-With decades of experience and a commitment to justice, our lawyers at Advocate Legal strive to protect homeowners from suffering further harm because of lender violations and to obtain damages for harm homeowners have already sustained.
-With a track record of beating big banks, Susan M. Murphy and Advocate Legal provide a trusted legal resource for homeowners throughout Los Angeles, San Bernardino and Riverside counties and California.
+With more than a decade of experience in foreclosure and a commitment to justice, our lawyers at Advocate Legal strive to protect homeowners from suffering further harm because of lender violations and help you to obtain damages for harm already sustained.
+With a track record of beating big banks, Susan Murphy and her team of attorneys at Advocate Legal provide a trusted legal resource for homeowners throughout all of California and the country.